coreui/coreui/site/content/docs/4.0/layout/breakpoints.md

 ---
 layout: docs
 title: Breakpoints
-description: Breakpoints are the triggers in Bootstrap for how your layout responsive changes across device or viewport sizes.
+description: Breakpoints are the triggers in CoreUI for Bootstrap for how your layout responsive changes across device or viewport sizes.
 group: layout
 aliases: "/docs/4.0/layout/"
 toc: true